For Family and Friends of Individuals Living with a Mental Health Condition

 Research related to mental health conditions and the most effective, evidence-based treatments to promote recovery.

-Gaining empathy by understanding the subjective, lived experience of a person with mental illness.
+Gaining empathy by understanding the subjective, lived experience of a person with a mental health condition.

 Special workshops for problem solving, listening, and communication techniques.